3MAH/simcoon/docs/cpp_api/simulation/rotation.rst

 Rotation Free Functions
 =======================

-The following free functions provide direct rotation operations without creating a ``Rotation`` object.
-They are preserved for backward compatibility and direct matrix operations.
+The following C++ free functions provide direct rotation operations without creating a ``Rotation`` object.
+They are used internally and available in the C++ API.

 Vector and Matrix Rotation
 --------------------------